Circle-ma/InnoCarnival/README.md

 Multiple Choices template made by React + Material UI + React Router + Typescript

+Router function is still in the trial stage, I will use Next.js in the future to improve.

-You can edit Questions (eg. delete,add,change details) by changing Questions.ts file content.
+You can edit Questions (eg. delete,add,change details) by changing /src/Questions.ts file content.

 1. install node.js